benmanu/silverstripe-styleguide/README.md

 Define the base css/scss folder through the site config.

 	StyleGuideController:
-	  service: 'KSSService'
   	  paths: 'styleguide/scss' 				// the base folder used to render kss.
   	  css_files:
-    	- 'styleguide/dist/css/screen.css' 	// any css theme files to include in the styleguide.
+    	- 'themes/default/css/screen.css' 	// any css theme files to include in the styleguide.
+  	  js_files:
+    	- 'themes/default/js/script.js' 	// any js theme files to include in the styleguide.

 Opens up a controller route `/style-guide`.